brkumm/qMODES/README.md

     -1.
 Make sure the ERA5 and MODES input data is downloaded as described above.

     0. Precompute the integrated vertical structure functions (VSF's) using the /src/qMODES_scripts/Calculate_Integrated_VSFs.py script and store them in the input_data/MODES_data/vsf_int/ directory.
-Precomputing (and storing) these values allows this step to be skipped for any future runs which use the same VSF's.
+Precomputing (and storing) these values allows this step to be skipped for future runs which use the same VSF's.

-    1. Compute the Fourier space (qk) values by running the script /src/qMODES_scripts/Calculate_qk.py and store the results in /output_data/qk_data/
+    1. Compute the Fourier space (qk) values by running the script /src/qMODES_scripts/Calculate_qk.py and store the results in /output_data/qk_data/.

+        When running the script in the command line you will need to specify the '-d' and '-m' flags/parameters which are flags for the date (in YYYYMMDD format) and MODE (EIG, WIG, or BAL) for the given run.
+The script will attempt tosave data for each of the different modes (EIG, WIG, or BAL) in the same file, as long as a file for that date already exists.

     2. Compute the physical space values (qMODES) by running the script /src/qMODES_scripts/Calculate_qMODES.py and store the results in /output_data/qMODES_data/

     At the moment the physical space and fourier space grid parameters are hard coded into each of the scripts where they are relavent.